-National University of Music Bucharest, French Institute in Bucharest
+National University of Music Bucharest, French Institute in Bucharest, ARCUB

 1st-10th September 2025